zaphosting/docs/docs/minecraft-worlds.md

 ![](https://screensaver01.zap-hosting.com/index.php/s/jfrnkXX6XtwniEL/preview)
 :::

-In this folder, you will able to see all local world saves in one place.
+In this folder, you will be able to see all local world saves in one place.

 ![](https://screensaver01.zap-hosting.com/index.php/s/Li7Qn23Ej6Yiomc/preview)